 It was about 3:00 p.m. in the afternoon, unlike most cases of public urination which are related to drinking at night at a bar or restaurant.
 The client ran over behind a utility pole to urinate, but a passing Manhattan Beach Police Officer spotted out client in the act.

-The officer stopped his patrol car and ordered our client to stop urinating, which our client did.
+The officer stopped his patrol car and ordered our client to stop urinating, which our very surprised client did.
 The officer then demanded that our client produce his driver’s license, which our client handed over.
 The officer was quite angry with our client, asking him why he thought urinating in public was illegal and asking him if he wanted to go to jail.
+The officer was not used to seeing someone urinate in broad daylight when there were restrooms available if one just drove home or went to a restaurant.

 The police officer then handed our client a ticket for violating Manhattan Beach Municipal Code § 4.102.010.
 The ticket was marked as a misdemeanor and had a promise to appear, which our client signed, obligating him to appear in the Torrance Superior Court on a date after his school would start in Santa Barbara.

 The client returned home to advise his parents of his predicament.
-His father was aware that an attorney could appear for his son, so he telephoned Greg Hill & Associates.
+His father was aware that an attorney could appear for his son on this type of offense, so he telephoned Greg Hill & Associates.
 His father spoke with Greg Hill and told him what had happened to his son.
 He explained that his son had already returned to college in Santa Barbara and needed an attorney to appear for his son.
 He also wanted to know how such cases are resolved in Torrance Superior Court.

 Greg explained that such cases from Manhattan Beach were handled by the same judge and the same prosecutor as other similar cases Greg had handled for the same offense in Manhattan Beach.
 The prosecutor was a nice, reasonable woman who would most likely resolve the case as an infraction for the client.
 The judge was also a patient man whose demeanor caused the courtroom to be reasonable and fair.